 Takeaway: The bigger the aperture, the more can see.
-We recommend getting the biggest aperture telescope for your child, given your budget.
+We recommend getting the biggest aperture you can afford.

 The focal length is the distance from the “focal point”

-Takeaway: Your telescope's focal length is less important than its aperture, but if available, buy a scope with a larger focal length for extra magnification.
+Takeaway: Your telescope's focal length is less important than its aperture.
+Buy a scope with a larger focal length for extra magnification.

 Magnification is determined by your telescope’s focal length